harzkr/hexcode-generator/README.md

 By this implementation we ensure as well that all codes generated are unique

+A custom test has been added to check through with generating 100k keys, and screening for duplicates, it can be found in the `api/testapi` route

 Finally to discuss the advantage of such a process over a general process which does not proceed with storage is as follows: In the process of generating codes directly in a random manner, validating them and then sharing them over, one of the big problems arises as once the number of codes generated cross a big threshold.
 For example, imagine, if all but one hexadecimal numbers have been generated, to get at the final number we would have to generate through innumerable possibilities before we can get that number which has not been generated yet.
 Also in a way it will beg to store all our outputs and keep comparing what we have to what we generate to get the codes uniquely.
-And with the huge data set (16**8), it just becomes more problematic To do so in an efficient manner, doing those in small ranges is a good way to tackle all of the numbers in an exhaustive manner as well as get the variations as required.
+And with the huge data set (16\*\*8), it just becomes more problematic To do so in an efficient manner, doing those in small ranges is a good way to tackle all of the numbers in an exhaustive manner as well as get the variations as required.
 The picking of the number from the ranges can be modified to many other patterns to randomise as one would want, but in general it will serve the purpose efficiently of generating the codes uniquely and exhaustively

 Finally, structure, preview and presentation wise I thought doing it in this NextJS manner was a good way to go about it.
 It is a simple stack, and can be easily extended to a more complex one